RuneDominik/AoC2022/README.md

 Let us not talk about it, ok?
 I really tried to implement a tree with pointers and everything, but Rust is a tad annoying if more then one mutable pointer points towards the same object.
 I guess my solution is quite close to right (at least for the first part of the day), but I'm missing something.
 Maybe hide everything in `RefCells` or write functions that pass every `register_xyz` down through the whole directory structure?
 One way or another, not so pretty.
 Anyway, feel free to take a look at [my solution](https://github.com/RuneDominik/AoC2022/tree/main/src/comms/dir.rs), although it does not (yet) work.

 ### Day 8:
-Solved part one by recursion.
+Solved both parts by recursion.
 Bit of code-doubling (one function for each direction) but works.
 Although because of recursion and testing each and every tree this might not scale too good.

 ## Please note:
 This README contains links to external resources, for whose content I'm neither responsible nor liable.
 Click at your own risk.